mnichols17/Bracket-Maker/README.md

 # Bracket-Maker

-Creates a bracket that divides the teams into 4 groups.
-Writen in Python.
+Simple program that creates a bracket and divides the teams into 4 groups